Academics

 There are two required courses in this program:

-- Lab Research (6 quarter/4 semester UC units): Lab time is generally 30 or more hours per week, including weekly team meetings.
+- Lab Research: Lab time is generally 30 or more hours per week, including weekly team meetings.
 The time commitment varies depending on the project and your assigned lab team.
-The course must be taken for a letter grade.
+The subject area will be based on your research topic.
+Upper division.

-- Exploring Taiwan (3 quarter/2 semester UC units): This course offers a series of lectures, cultural activities, and excursions to look at Taiwan's geography, society, and culture.
-The course may be taken for a letter grade or pass/no pass.
+- Exploring Taiwan offers a series of lectures, cultural activities, and excursions to look at Taiwan's geography, society, and culture.
+Lower division.

 Catalogs and resources